vremyavnikuda/go-analyzer-rs/README.md

 1. Fork the repository
 2. Create a feature branch
 3. Make your changes
-4. Add tests if applicable
+4. Add tests if necessary
 5. Submit a pull request

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.